Skip to content

 Support

 Generous support for the block party is provided by DowntownDC BID.
+Additional support is provided by the Morse-Loeb Fund.

 This engagement of Minnush is made possible in part through the Special Presenter Initiatives program of Mid Atlantic Arts with support from the National Endowment for the Arts and DC Commission on the Arts and Humanities.
 Additional support is provided by the Stieber Family: Sol and Esther Scherling Stieber and Martha A. and Jane C. Stieber.